Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: GCENT Data Collection System

-As depicted in Figure~\ref{fig:rewindcorrect}, when the Task Sentinel requests intervention, or if the operator decides so, the operator can press the X button to trigger a rewind operation.
+When the Task Sentinel requests intervention, or if the operator finds the policy fails at the task, the operator can press the X button to trigger a rewind operation.
 The system maintains a real-time state buffer of the past 3 seconds on the robot itself.
-When rewind mode is initiated, the system restores the robot to the selected historical state $s_{t-k}$.
-After state rewind, the operator can apply physical perturbations, and provide a correction demonstration.
-The rewind and correction mechanism is a core interactive feature of GCENT, enabling efficient recovery and precise corrections.
+When rewind mode is initiated, the system restores the robot to the selected historical state $s_{t-k}$ by inversely sending the states as commands.
+After the state rewind, the operators are allowed to apply physical perturbations and provide a correction demonstration.